Romana Jerković

-Romana Jerković (born 28 November 1964) is a Croatian politician of the Social Democratic Party who has been serving as a Member of the European Parliament for the Croatian nationwide constituency since February 2020.
+Romana Jerković (born 28 November 1964) is a Croatian politician of the Social Democratic Party currently serving her second term as a Member of the European Parliament for Croatia since February 2020, when Croatia gained one more EP seat due to Brexit.
+She was re-elected at the 2024 European Parliament election.

+Before becoming an MEP she was a member of the Croatian Parliament from 2008 to 2020 and deputy mayor of Rijeka from 2006 to 2009.

+Early life and education

+Jerković was born in Split and grew up in the Lovište village on Pelješac.
+She graduated at the School of Medicine, University of Rijeka in 1994.
+In 1998, she received her doctorate at the Department of Biomedical Research of the University of Padua in Italy.
+She came back to Rijeka and started working at the Institute of Anatomy of the School of Medicine.

 Political career

-Jerković was a member of the Sabor from 2011 to 2015.
+Career in national politics

+Jerković joined the Social Democratic Party in 1999.
+She became a member of the Croatian Parliament in 2008 as a substitute for Zlatko Komadina.

+Member of the European Parliament, 2020–present

 Jerković stood for her party at the 2019 European Parliament election in Croatia failing to win a seat immediately but securing a seat among the British seats that were redistributed after the UK left the European Union.
 She took her seat in the European Parliament after Brexit.

-In parliament, she has since been serving on the Committee on Industry, Research and Energy.
-In addition to her committee assignments, she is part of the parliament's delegation to the EU-Albania Stabilisation and Association Parliamentary Committee and the European Parliament Intergroup on Cancer.
+In parliament, Jerković has since been serving on the Committee on Industry, Research and Energy.
+She has been the parliament's rapporteur on the European Commission's 2021 proposal for a regulation on electronic identification and trust services for electronic transactions (eIDAS).

+In addition to her committee assignments, Jerković is part of the parliament's delegation to the EU-Albania Stabilisation and Association Parliamentary Committee and the European Parliament Intergroup on Cancer.